Shell plc: Hong Kong

 Shell has been active in Hong Kong for a century, providing Retail, LPG, Commercial Fuel, Lubricants, Bitumen, Aviation, Marine and Chemicals services, and products.
 Shell also sponsored the first Hong Kong-built aircraft, Inspiration, for its around-the-world trip.

 India

 Shell India has inaugurated its new lubricants laboratory at its Technology Centre in Bangalore.

+Indonesia

+Shell started operating in Indonesia since 1928.
+Shell started operating gas stations in Indonesia since 1 November 2005.
+Its first gas station was located in Lippo Karawaci, Tangerang.
+On 1 March 2006, Shell opened a gas station in Jakarta located on Jalan S. Parman (Slipi).
+As of 2022, the fuels that Shell sells in Indonesia are Shell Super, Shell V-Power, Shell V-Power Nitro+, Shell V-Power Diesel and Shell Diesel Extra.

 Ireland

 Shell first started trading in Ireland in 1902.
 Shell E&P Ireland (SEPIL) (previously Enterprise Energy Ireland) is an Irish exploration and production subsidiary of Royal Dutch Shell.
 Its headquarters are on Leeson Street in Dublin.
 It was acquired in May 2002.
 Its main project is the Corrib gas project, a large gas field off the northwest coast, for which Shell has encountered controversy and protests in relation to the onshore pipeline and licence terms.

 In 2005, Shell disposed of its entire retail and commercial fuels business in Ireland to Topaz Energy Group.
 This included depots, company-owned petrol stations and supply agreements stations throughout the island of Ireland.
 The retail outlets were re-branded as Topaz in 2008/9.

 The Topaz fuel network was subsequently acquired in 2015 by Couchetard and these stations began re-branding to Circle K in 2018.